 2. Collect the information necessary to complete the Free Application for Federal Student Aid (FAFSA).
 Items needed to complete the FAFSA include the applicant's social security number, most recent tax returns and/or W-2 statements, bank statements, current value of non-retirement investments, and net worth of properties such as rental units, investment farms and second homes.
 Dependent student parent(s) must also provide similar information on the application.

 3. Complete the FAFSA electronically at http://www.fafsa.gov/ using Luther’s school code of 001874.
 We recommend that incoming students submit an application by March 1 to receive an aid notification at the earliest possible date.
 Continuing students need to have their FAFSA filed by March 15.
 Iowa residents must submit a FAFSA no later than July 1 to be considered for state aid.
 A FAFSA can be filed with estimated tax information if tax returns have not been completed and updated with actual information once taxes are filed.
 We recommend using the IRS Data Retrieval Tool offered within the FAFSA to populate selected values from student and parent tax returns.
-This service is available starting in mid-February for 2013 tax return data and can be used 2-4 weeks after filing an electronic tax return (E-file) or 6-8 weeks after filing a paper return.
+This service is available starting in early February for 2014 tax return data that has been filed with the IRS.
 Once completed, print a copy of the FAFSA for your records.
 Detailed instructions for completing the FAFSA are available at http://studentaid.ed.gov/fafsa/filling-out.

 Award notifications will be mailed to new students beginning in mid-March as FAFSA results are received and emailed to continuing students' Luther email accounts in early May and on a rolling basis as files are completed.